measb/1v1mcq/README.md

 For more details about the frontend and backend, including available scripts, dependencies, and configuration, please refer to the respective package.json files in each directory.

-## Contributing

-Please read the CONTRIBUTING.md file (if available) for details on our code of conduct and the process for submitting pull requests.

 ## License